Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Introduction

 \subsection{Related Work}

 \textbf{Fully supervised approaches} treat egocentric action recognition as a \textit{supervised, classification} problem and assign the semantics to the video in terms of labels.
-Much of the recent success in egocentric action recognition~\cite{ma2016going,Sudhakaran_2019_CVPR,singh2016first,ryoo2015pooled} has been through the use of deep neural networks such as two-stream approach models~\cite{ma2016going}, attention-based models~\cite{Sudhakaran_2019_CVPR} and cascaded feature learning approaches~\cite{ryoo2015pooled}.
+Much of the recent success in egocentric action recognition~\cite{singh2016first,Sudhakaran_2019_CVPR,ma2016going,ryoo2015pooled} has been through the use of deep neural networks such as two-stream approach models~\cite{ma2016going}, attention-based models~\cite{Sudhakaran_2019_CVPR} and cascaded feature learning approaches~\cite{ryoo2015pooled}.

-\textbf{Zero-shot learning} models~\cite{zhang2017first,jain2015objects2action,liu2011recognizing} do not require as much supervision and learn semantic correspondences that extend beyond training classes to unseen test classes.
+\textbf{Zero-shot learning} models~\cite{liu2011recognizing,zhang2017first,jain2015objects2action} and domain adaptation models~\cite{kundu2020towards} do not require as much supervision and learn semantic correspondences that extend beyond training classes to unseen test classes.
 The common approaches are to either use an \textit{attribute space} or embedding space that captures the semantics of a scene and helps extend beyond the training label by exploiting the semantic correspondences across classes.
 However, the success of such models relies on the presence of ``seen'' training classes that allow it to establish \textit{semantic} correspondences to recognize a finite set of unseen actions.
-We are not restricted by this constraint since we exploit the \textit{compositional} properties of objects and their functionality to move beyond fixed training vocabulary.
+We are not restricted by this constraint since we exploit an object's \textit{compositionality} and functionality to move beyond a fixed vocabulary.